with Acupuncture and Herbal Remedy What is Irritable Bowel Syndrome?

 for gastrointestinal complaints.
 IBS affects three times as many women as men and, after the common

 cold, is the next most common cause of missed school and work.
+What causes it?

 No one knows why some people develop heightened sensitivity of the GI tract, but researchers are